Jonestown: Deaths in Jonestown

-Before leaving Jonestown for the airstrip, Ryan had told Garry that he would issue a report that would describe Jonestown "in basically good terms".
-Ryan stated that none of the 60 relatives he had targeted for interviews wanted to leave, the 14 defectors constituted a very small portion of Jonestown's residents, that any sense of imprisonment the defectors had was likely because of peer pressure and a lack of physical transportation, and even if 200 of the 900+ wanted to leave, "I'd still say you have a beautiful place here."
+Before leaving Jonestown for the airstrip, Ryan had told Garry that he would issue a report that would describe Jonestown "in basically good terms."
+Ryan stated that none of the sixty relatives he had targeted for interviews wanted to leave, the fourteen defectors constituted a very small portion of Jonestown's residents, that any sense of imprisonment the defectors had was likely because of peer pressure and a lack of physical transportation and even if 200 of the 900+ wanted to leave, "I'd still say you have a beautiful place here."
 Despite Garry's report, Jones told him, "I have failed."
 Garry reiterated that Ryan would be making a positive report, but Jones maintained that "all is lost."

-After Ryan's departure from Jonestown towards Port Kaituma, Marceline Jones made a broadcast on the public address system, stating that everything was all right, and asking residents to return to their homes.
-During this time, aides prepared a large metal tub with grape Flavor Aid, poisoned with diphenhydramine, promethazine, chlorpromazine, chloroquine, chloral hydrate, diazepam, and cyanide.
+After Ryan's departure from Jonestown towards Port Kaituma, Marceline made a broadcast on Jonestown's speaker system, giving assurances and asking settlers to return to their homes.
+During this time, aides prepared a large metal tub with grape Flavor Aid (which was misidentified as Kool-Aid), poisoned with diphenhydramine, promethazine, chlorpromazine, chloroquine, diazepam, chloral hydrate and cyanide.

-The concoction was prepared with the help of Jonestown in-house doctor, Dr Larry Schacht, a Texan native and former methamphetamine addict who got sober with the help of Jones who subsequently paid for his college education to become a doctor.
+The concoction was prepared with the help of Jonestown's in-house doctor, Larry Schacht, a former methamphetamine addict who got sober with the help of Jones, who subsequently paid for his college education to become a doctor.
 Schacht had been researching the best ways for a person to die in advance of the foreseen mass suicide.
-About 30 minutes after Marceline Jones' announcement, Jim Jones made his own, calling all members immediately to the pavilion.
+About thirty minutes after Marceline's announcement, Jones made his own, calling all members immediately to the pavilion.

-A 44-minute cassette tape, known as the "death tape", records part of the meeting Jones called inside the pavilion in the early evening of 18 November 1978.
-When the assembly gathered, referring to the Ryan delegation's air travel back to Georgetown, Jones told the gathering:
+A forty-four-minute cassette tape, known as the "death tape," records part of the meeting Jones called inside the pavilion in the early evening of November 18.
+When the assembly gathered, referring to the Ryan delegation's journey back to Georgetown, Jones told the gathering:

 One of those people on that plane is gonna shoot the pilot, I know that.
 I didn't plan it but I know it's gonna happen.
 They're gonna shoot that pilot and down comes the plane into the jungle and we had better not have any of our children left when it's over, because they'll parachute in here on us.

-Parroting Jones' prior statements that hostile forces would convert captured children to fascism, one Temple member stated: "The ones that they take captured, they're gonna just let them grow up and be dummies."